luciusponto/minified-godot-docs/README.md

 ## Image compression
 Done with libwebp for webp only and Image Magick 7 for other formats.
-The defaults below could be out of date.
-Double check in the small_build.sh code.

 ### Default settings
+> [!NOTE]
+> These could be outdated.
+Check the first few lines of small_build.sh for current values.

 jpg quality = 50

 webp quality = 50

-### Default resize resolution
-Resized keeping aspect ratio.
 Max width = 800

 Max height = 1024

+Images resized keeping aspect ratio (ImageMagick syntax WxH>).

 ## Build Setup
 ### Windows